Return to Bluewater Buddhist

 bottom for nearby events with Dharma Teachers)

-root teacher, the Most Venerable Thich Nhat Hanh is now happily living
+root teacher, the Most Venerable Thich Nhat Hanh happily has been able

 Thay's dharma talks from previous years can be found online.